 That eating away has happened to him many times before which is why he’s written/sold a lot of songs to singer-songwriters who have a talent for harnessing the bleakness, such as the late Freddy Fender and Emmylou Harris to name a few.
 By the way, get yourself a copy of Bohem’s novelette “Flight 505.” it might clue you into his punk rock past.

 He doesn’t skimp on presentation either.
 As if powerful vignettes weren’t enough, he’s got pianos, cello, accordion, steel guitar and vocal accompaniment to flesh out the songs to make sure you feel the impact.
-If you’re one of those random track playlisters, I would sprinkle these songs throughout your playlist to surprise yourself.
+If you’re one of those random track playlisters, I would sprinkle these songs throughout your playlist to keep the surprises coming.

 Les Bohem is one of those unique vessels who can go deep into another dimension and reliably temper the regret, the grievances, the rage.
 The gritty reality Les Bohem puts into Moved To Duarte is heartbreaking and frightening.
 As you can well see, he likes for you to feel it too.